A 60-Second Introduction (Give or Take a Few Seconds)

-Has written twelve books, written and recorded two music CDs, writes a weekly blog (approaching its tenth year), produces a monthly podcast channel (now entering its fifth season), and creates original videos for my YouTube channel (for ten years).
+Has written thirteen books, written and recorded two music CDs, writes a weekly blog (approaching its tenth year), produced a monthly podcast channel (50 episodes), and creates original videos for my YouTube channel (for ten years).

-Visits a community hospital, local schools, and the Jacksonville International Airport as part of a nationally-certified pet therapy team with my dog, Roxie.
+Visits a community hospital, community hospice, local schools, and the Jacksonville International Airport as part of a nationally-certified pet therapy team with my dog, Roxie.

 Is honored when any group invites him to share time with its members.

 Steve is not a life coach and does not provide legal advice.

 March 2023 S M T W T F S 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31

 Top Posts & Pages